-All that cold air and blow-drying can wreak havoc on your hair.
-These homemade hair masks—that use items from your kitchen—will repair strands and restore moisture.
+Sun, cold air, hair ties, and heat styling can all wreak havoc on your hair.
+These homemade hair masks—using items from your kitchen—will repair strands and restore moisture.

-Although there are plenty of hair products on the market to choose from (here are 10 that combat dryness and frizz), you don' have to spend a ton of money on pricey masks to restore the health of your strands.
-These homemade hair masks utilize ingredients you most likely already have sitting in your kitchen right now—think yogurt, avocado, and olive oil—to help revive dry winter hair.
+Although there are plenty of hair products on the market to choose from (like these 10 hair masks that combat dryness and frizz), you don't need to spend a ton of money on pricey masks to restore the health of your strands.
+These homemade hair masks utilize ingredients you most likely already have sitting in your kitchen right now—think: yogurt, avocado, and olive oil—to help revive dry or damaged hair.
 (Psst: Here are more edible DIY beauty products to make at home.)

 Strawberries + Egg Yolk + Olive Oil